-Separation anxiety can make your dog to feel stressed.
+Separation anxiety can make your dog feel stressed.
 The negative feelings may make the dog to scratch the walls, chew up the toys and scatter food all over the house.
-They therefore want to be with the owner all the time.
+They, therefore, want to be with the owner all the time.

-There are many dog-friendly stores, bars and restaurants so you don’t have to worry if you want to go out with your Pom.
-If you have to leave the dog at home, make sure there is enough food and all the supplies they will need while you are away.
+There are many dog-friendly stores, bars, and restaurants, so you don’t have to worry if you want to go out with your Pom.
+If you have to leave the dog at home, make sure there are enough food and all the supplies they will need while you are away.

 Who owns Teacup Pomeranians?

-Currently, the Teacup Pomeranians are owned by most loyals, nobles, actors and actresses, and other celebrities across the world.
+Currently, the Teacup Pomeranians are owned by most royals, nobles, actors and actresses, and other celebrities across the world.
 Below are examples of celebrities and the name of their Poms:

 - Nicole Richie an American fashion designer, author and actress owns Foxxy.

-- Paris Hilton an American businesswoman, television and media personality, socialite, model, singer and actress owns Kimchi.
+- Paris Hilton an American businesswoman, television and media personality, socialite, model, singer and actress own Kimchi.

-- Carrot Top an American stand-up comedian and actor owns a Pom named Jessica Alba.
+- Carrot Top, an American stand-up comedian, and actor own a Pom named Jessica Alba.

-- Paris Hilton an American businesswoman, television and media personality, socialite, model, singer and actress owns Kimchi.
+- Paris Hilton an American businesswoman, television and media personality, socialite, model, singer and actress own Kimchi.

 Teacup Pomeranian’s Health